lutinglt/gitea-github-theme/README.md

 > [!IMPORTANT]
 >
-> Because the project uses Lightning CSS to transpile CSS nesting code, it will contain a large number of :is()
+> Because the project uses new CSS features, ensure styles are applied correctly by keeping Chrome/Edge >= 105,
-> selectors, and browsers below Chrome 88 are not supported.
-Using browsers below Chrome 88 may cause many styling
-> issues.
-Please update to Chrome 88 or above.
+> Firefox >= 121, Safari >= 15.4

 1. Download the latest CSS theme file from the release page and place it in the `data/gitea/public/assets/css` directory (This directory may not be available by default and needs to be manually created)